jpmorganchase/onyx-ssi-sdk/src/services/verifier/README.md

 #### Presentation JWT Verification

 `verifyPresentationJWT` verifies that the Subject DID is the Entity that signed the VP.
 If a challenge and audience options were used in signing the VP, this function also verifies that the Presentation contains the challenge in the JWT nonce and that the VP audience is a match.
-It can also optionally verify that the VP JWT is valid (ie issuance, not issued before, and expiry dates are all correct).
+It can also optionally verify that the VP JWT is valid (i.e. issuance, not issued before, and expiry dates are all correct).
 In addition, an option to check the format of the VP and included VCs is provided.

-This function relies on the `verifyPresentation` function from [did-jwt-vc](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L287)
+This function relies on the [`verifyPresentation`](https://github.com/decentralized-identity/did-jwt-vc/blob/master/src/index.ts#L287) function from did-jwt-vc.

 ``` shell